What is a Branded Podcast?

 Podcast vs. Podcast Episode.
 It may sound simple, but the distinction between these two terms is often glossed over.
 When referring to a “podcast,” this generally means the entire show and all episodes within the overarching umbrella.
 However, a “podcast episode” refers to a particular edition of the show, like an episode of a TV show.

-• Podcast Show Notes.
+- Podcast Show Notes.
 Not to be confused with the episode description, show notes are a much more extensive and comprehensive description of an episode.
 Unlike an episode description, which is typically just a simple paragraph or two outlining the content of the episode, show notes may be broken out into different categories including links, references, information about the guest, and any calls-to-action for your listeners like information on where they can find your podcast on social media.
 While show notes aren’t a strict requirement for every podcast, it’s a great idea to include them with each episode (especially for branded podcasts) because they help give your show a more professional feel, provide your audience with more content to consume, and increase your show’s awareness through SEO.
+To streamline the creation of your show notes, consider using an AI podcast summarizer to help you effortlessly generate episode summaries, chapters with timestamps, and bullet points with takeaways.

 Podcast Listening Platforms